 New discoveries in molecular and cellular biology are expanding our understanding of AMD and accelerating the pace of research.
 Scientists and practitioners are conducting investigations to learn more about the underlying causes of AMD and testing a number of promising therapies for both the dry and wet forms.
 Visit the National Institutes of Health's Web site ClinicalTrials.gov for details about specific studies for macular degeneration.

-Scientists are studying the use of human stem cells to aid in the survival and improvement in the function of retinal cells affected by degenerative retinal diseases, and ultimately replacing them in the retina.
-The hope is to preserve vision and ultimately restore vision loss in these patients.
-Investigations are underway that will help determine how safe and effective they may be in the human eye.
+Scientists are studying the use of human stem cells to rescue and replace retinal cells in people with degenerative eye disease.
+The hope is to preserve vision and ultimately restore vision in these patients.
+Investigations are underway that will help determine whether stem cell therapy is safe and effective in the human eye.

 Because AMD is so widespread and treatment options limited, numerous remedies claim to restore vision.
 Some of these include microcurrent stimulation, various herbs, rheotherapy and magnet therapy.
 We do not recommend these and other treatments that have not undergone rigorous scientific testing.